osmond-lab/eeb314/docs/lectures/lecture-04.md

 These reproductive factors are again referred to as the **absolute fitnesses** as they determine the (absolute) numbers of individuals after selection, $n_i' = W_i n_i(t)$ for $i=AA$, $i=Aa$, and $i=aa$.

 After selection these genotypes segregate into haploids via meiosis, go through the haploid phase of the life cycle, and then random join to create diploids again.
-We assume this does not change the numbers of each genotype (or at least the relative numbers, eg, all diploid individuals could produce X gametes).
+Again, we know random union and segregation don't affect allele frequency.
 The frequency of $A$ in the next generation is therefore

 $$
 \begin{aligned}
-p_{t+1}
+p(t+1)
 &= \frac{n_{AA}(t+1) + \frac{1}{2}n_{Aa}(t+1)}{n_{AA}(t+1) + n_{Aa}(t+1) + n_{aa}(t+1)}\\
 &= \frac{W_{AA}n_{AA}(t) + \frac{1}{2}W_{Aa}n_{Aa}(t)}{W_{AA}n_{AA}(t) + \frac{1}{2}W_{Aa}n_{Aa}(t) + W_{aa}n_{aa}(t)}.
 \end{aligned}